EvotecIT/SectigoCertificateManager/PLAN.md

 - [x] Legacy inventory (`Get-SectigoInventory`) uses `InventoryClient` and `inventory.csv`.
 - [x] Admin equivalent:
   - [x] Inventory is not exposed separately in the Admin Operations API; Admin users are steered to `Get-SectigoCertificate -Size/-filters`.
-  - [x] For basic “latest” views, use `Get-SectigoCertificate -Size` with Admin connection.
+  - [x] For basic "latest" views, use `Get-SectigoCertificate -Size` with Admin connection.
   - [x] For expiring certificates, use Admin list + detail with client-side filtering in C# (see section 9a).
 - [x] Tests for selected approach.